shanebsutton/ansible-up-and-running/README.md

 Going to use multiple VirtualBox VMs, with one as the controller.

+This will typically mean that the forwarded ports in the book examples are not necessary, as the controller and any guests will be created on a private network within VirtualBox.

 `vagrant init ubuntu/focal64` to stick with the book...